Peter Josie

-Peter Josie is an inactive Saint Lucian politician and trade unionist.
+Peter Josie is a retired Saint Lucian politician and trade unionist.
 He served as a member of the House of Assembly from 1974 to 1982 and again from 1987 to 1997.
-He served as President of the Seaman and Waterfront Workers Union, the National Farmers Union, the Technical and Allied Workers Union.
-He was leader of the St Lucia Labour Party and the Organisation for National Enlightenment.
+He served as President of the Seamen and Waterfront Workers Union, the National Farmers Union, and the Technical and Allied Workers Union.
+He was leader of the Saint Lucia Labour Party and the Organisation for National Enlightenment.

 Career

 Peter Josie was born on 26 September 1941 in Vieux-Fort, the southernmost town of Saint Lucia.
-He attended St. Mary's College, the all boys' elite secondary school in Castries.
-He earned a bachelor's degree in Agronomy from the University of the West Indies in Trinidad.
-Josie is the only surviving member of the St Lucia group of delegates which discussed and negotiated independence for St Lucia from the British Government.
+He attended Saint Mary's College, the all-boys' elite secondary school in Castries.
+He earned a bachelor's degree in agronomy from the University of the West Indies in Trinidad.
+Josie is the only surviving member of the Saint Lucia group of delegates which discussed and negotiated independence for Saint Lucia from the British Government.

 The firebrand leftist Peter Josie was an attendee at the famous but secret meeting of leftist minds on the minuscule Rat Island in 1970, which included members of Grenada's future revolutionary leadership.
-At the time governments weresuspicious of the motives of these new entrants into the political fray.
+At the time governments were suspicious of the motives of these new entrants into the political fray.
 So fearful were they that they banned the revolutionaries from entering several territories.
 In one such case, on 16 April 1970, S.R.
-Slater, the Minister of Home Affairs in St Vincent deemed Josie, together with other activists as Dave Darbeau, Geddes Granger (now Makandal Daaga) and Robert "Bobby" Clarke, to be a prohibited immigrant.
+Slater, the Minister of Home Affairs in Saint Vincent deemed Josie, together with other activists as Dave Darbeau, Geddes Granger (now Makandal Daaga) and Robert "Bobby" Clarke, to be a prohibited immigrant.

-He joined Saint Lucia Labour Party in 1973.
+He joined the Saint Lucia Labour Party in 1973.
 He served from 1974 to 1982 as a Member of Parliament for Castries East on the ticket of the Saint Lucia Labour Party.
 He began his career as Minister of Agriculture, Lands and Fisheries and then Minister of Foreign Affairs.
 Josie was the Deputy Prime Minister in the cabinet of Winston Cenac.
 After the ill-fated Labour Government fell, he led it unsuccessfully in the general elections of 1982.
 In 1984 Julian Hunte was elected the party leader, and Josie as his deputy.
 He continued with the party and won his seat as an MP for Vieux Fort South in 1987.